yarnpkg/berry/packages/gatsby/content/advanced/peer-dependencies.md

 ## How to prevent multiple instantiation?

-In some cases, you really don't want a package to be instantiated twice.
+In some cases you really don't want a package to be instantiated twice.
 It can be because you're using `instanceof` on user-provided objects (which would break for similar objects from different instances), or because your code has side effects (for example by having a singleton).

-In general we discourage the use of these patterns - they are quite dangerous, and it's hard to know for sure that your package will only be instantiated once.
-Still, it might also be difficult to change immediatly, so fortunately you have a few options:
+In general we simply discourage the use of these patterns.
+They are quite dangerous, and it's hard to know for sure whether your package will really be instantiated once (while Yarn can make such guarantees, other package managers might not).
+Still, it might also be difficult to change immediatly, so you have a few tools at your disposal:

 - You can move the code managing your singleton inside its own package.
-So for example in the case of `relay-runtime` (which has a singleton and a peer dependency on `relay-compiler`) the solution is to move the singleton into a dedicated package without the peer dependency on `relay-compiler`.
+So for example in the case of `relay-runtime` (which has a singleton and a peer dependency on `relay-compiler`) one solution would to move the singleton into a dedicated package that wouldn't have any peer dependency.
+Since Yarn guarantees that a single package name / version is always instantiated once in such cases, your singleton would be safe.

 - Maybe simpler, your singleton can also be stored within the global context, using an identifier unique to your application.
-This would even be safer than what you can currently do, because you'd be able to properly check for multiple conflicting versions being used:
+This might actually be even safer than what you currently do, because you'd then be able to properly check for multiple conflicting versions being used:

   ```
   const myVersion = require('./package.json').version;